U.S. presses Russia, Ukraine on trade concerns

 Kirk told Russian First Deputy Prime Minister Igor Shuvalov he hoped the U.S. Senate would soon act on the bill, but emphasized the importance of “Russia abiding by all its WTO obligations,” the U.S. trade office said.

-U.S. manufacturers such as Caterpillar Inc and Boeing Co worry they will be left at a disadvantage to other suppliers if Congress does not approve the trade bill.
+U.S. manufacturers such as Caterpillar Inc (CAT.N) and Boeing Co (BA.N) worry they will be left at a disadvantage to other suppliers if Congress does not approve the trade bill.

 U.S. farm state lawmakers are also worried about the potential for Russia to use phony food safety concerns to block imports of U.S. beef, pork and poultry.